 Finn returned to the northern hemisphere in December 2016 to begin competing in qualification events for the 2018 Olympic Winter Games in PyeongChang.
 He was selected to the team in October 2017 and finished 13th in slopestyle in PyeongChang in February 2018.
 Finn closed out the 2018 Northern Hemisphere season with a career best 5th place in slopestyle at the World Cup in Seiser Alm, Italy.

-When skiing and school allow, Finn participates in a variety of sports including running, surfing, mountain biking, adventure racing and by 'participating' we mean winning medals in all of them!
+Finn participates in a variety of sports including running, surfing, mountain biking, adventure racing and by 'participating' we mean winning medals in all of them!
 He competed in the Queenstown Half Marathon in November 2016 and finished second in the male 16-19 years’ division.